DjentleViBe/PIRO/paper.md

 # Algorithm - HTLF
 When solving a linear system numerically, especially for large systems, directly computing the inverse is not recommended for numerical stability and efficiency.
 Iterative solvers are algorithms that find approximate solutions to linear systems, such as $Ax = b$, by starting with an initial guess and progressively improving it through repeated iterations.
 If approximate solutions are not desired, Direct methods, such as Gaussian elimination, LU decomposition, and Cramer's rule, compute the exact solution to a linear system in a finite number of steps, assuming no rounding errors occur during computation.
-LU decomposition requires convertion of the original matrix, which can be sparse by nature, into an Upper Triangular Matrix $(UTM)$, which can also be sparse, before solving.
+LU decomposition requires modification of the original matrix, which can be sparse by nature, into an Upper Triangular Matrix $(UTM)$, which can also be sparse, before solving.
 This step adds, modifies and removes elements from the origianal matrix through repeated gaussian elimination steps (${\kappa}$).
 If sparseness of the matrix is measured by the number of non zero elements $(nnz)$, then
 $${\mu} = nnz / N^2 $$
 $$ \bar{n} = {\kappa} / N^2$$
 $${\lambda} = nnz @ {\kappa} : 0 / nnz @{\kappa} : N - 1 $$

+where, $N = n_x * n_y * n_z$ if $n_x, n_y, n_z$ are the number of grid cells in X, Y and Z direction respectively.
 $nnz$ for an $UTM$ obtained after gaussian elimination of a Laplacian operator for various cell grid sizes $(N)$ is shown in the figure below.

 ![**(a)** Row filling for different N during gaussian elimination. 'x' marker denoting maximum nnz. **(b)** Curve fitting for nnz. **(c)** Curve fitting for the load factor.\label{fig:UTM}](svg/trends.pdf)